How to Increase OpenBSD's Resilience to Power Outages

 Here's how my edited fstab looks like:

 Do not copy/paste fstab below - my DUUIDs won't work for you!
-Lines starting with swap should be ok to copy/paste.
+Lines starting with swap should be ok to copy/paste, but make sure not to include comments at the end.

 Order of fstab entries is important - don't declare sub-mountpoint (for example /var/syspatch) above mountpoint into which it mounts (e.g. /var)!